Shyri/MaterialToolbar/README.md

 ```

-Also for roation, other configuration changes and to avoid view leaks it is necessary to detach the activity when it is going to be destroyed
+Also for roation, other configuration changes and to avoid view leaks it is necessary to detach the activity from the presenter overriding the onDestroy() method

 ```java
     @Override